telerik/winforms-docs/commandbar/save-and-load-layout.md

 # Save and Load Layout

-RadCommandBar allows  the user to add and remove items and rearrange strip elements on different rows.
+__RadCommandBar__ allows  the user to add and remove items and rearrange strip elements on different rows.
 The Save/Load layout functionality gives your applications the opportunity to preserve user settings concerning position, visibility and orientation.

-##

-When you save the layout, all the preferences of a user will be saved in an xml file.
-When you load the file, the saved layout settings will be applied to RadCommandBar.
+When you save the layout, all the preferences of a user will be saved in an XML file.
+When you load the file, the saved layout settings will be applied to __RadCommandBar__.

 Here is an example demonstrating how you can implement a *Save Layout* button event handler: